 AtriClip System.
 The AtriClip system is designed to exclude the left atrial appendage by mechanically clamping the appendage from the outside, eliminating blood flow between the left atrial appendage and the atrium while avoiding contact with circulating blood.
-We believe that the AtriClip system is potentially safer, more effective and easier to use than other currently available products and techniques for permanently excluding the left atrial appendage.
+We believe that the AtriClip system is potentially safer, more effective and easier to use than other available products and techniques for permanently excluding the left atrial appendage.
 The AtriClip portfolio includes a range of devices with different size clips, as well as different applier lengths and deployment features.
+These different configurations allow for a variety of uses covering both open and minimally invasive surgery.

-In addition to the above product lines we also sell enabling technologies including our Lumitip[TM] dissectors and Estech's line of reusable cardiac surgery instruments.
+In addition to the above product lines we also sell enabling technologies including our LumitipTM dissectors and the Estech line of reusable cardiac surgery instruments.
 The Lumitip dissector is used by surgeons to separate tissues to provide access to key anatomical structures that are targeted for ablation.
 The Estech cardiac surgery instruments are used during surgical procedures for repair or replacement of certain heart valves.